RostyslavKhasanov/ConsoleApp/README.md

-<h3>BotsCrew test task</h3>
+# ConsoleApp
+There is embedded MySql database.
-For this application I used MySql and you can use insert.sql file for memorizing the database.
+For memorizing the database you can use insert.sql.

 Run Main.java.